slaclab/pydm/_sources/tutorials/action/intro_python.rst.txt

 Subclassing Display
 ^^^^^^^^^^^^^^^^^^^

-Python-based displays are just PyQt widgets, based on PyDM's 'Display' class.
+Python-based displays are just Qt widgets, based on PyDM's 'Display' class.
 Your display must subclass Display, and implement a few required methods::

   from os import path